ASteinheiser/ts-real-time-online-game-template/README.md

 #### And 5 packages:

 - `core-game`: Main logic for the game.
-Shareable for server use as well as client-side prediction ([CSP](https://en.wikipedia.org/wiki/Client-side_prediction))
+Shareable for use on the server as well as the client.
+Client-side prediction ([CSP](https://en.wikipedia.org/wiki/Client-side_prediction)) demo included.
 - `client-auth`: Shared auth forms, hooks, etc. built with the local `ui` package.
 Used by both the static webpage and Electron app.
 - `ui`: Shared Tailwindcss theme and Shadcn/ui components
 - `typescript-config`: Shared TypeScript configs